-- For a retrofit project: - A pre-installation inspection must pass before any installation work can begin. - Participant will coordinate with CLEAResult to set up pre-installation inspection (allow up to four weeks). - Program inspector will be sent to the site or sites to visually confirm and document the existence and condition of the equipment to be replaced, including make, model and serial number where applicable. - o The Participant will provide a knowledgeable representative to accompany the inspector on the pre-installation inspection. - For a new construction project: - o Participant must submit a full set of stamped construction drawings (A/M/E/P) (in electronic, PDF file format) to CLEAResult for review.
-These drawings are the supporting documentation for new construction projects. - The Program cannot reserve incentive funds without this complete set of drawings for review.
+- For a retrofit project: - A pre-installation inspection must pass before any installation work can begin.

+- Participant will coordinate with CLEAResult to set up pre-installation inspection (allow up to four weeks). - Program inspector will be sent to the site or sites to visually confirm and document the existence and condition of the equipment to be replaced, including make, model and serial number where applicable. - The Participant will provide a knowledgeable representative to accompany the inspector on the pre-installation inspection. - For a new construction project: - Participant must submit a full set of stamped construction drawings (A/M/E/P) (in electronic, PDF file format) to CLEAResult for review.
+These drawings are the supporting documentation for new construction projects. - The Program cannot reserve incentive funds without this complete set of drawings for review. - At the sole discretion of CLEAResult, projects less than 5 kW may not require completed inspections.
+However, all projects require submitted contracts and itemized invoices.